orje/LEDviaApp/README.md

- 3  Starting with the Bluetooth-Moduls for the Arduino
+ 3  Starting with the Bluetooth module for the Arduino
 The next step was to get the communication between my handy and the Arduino with the Bluetooth module HC-06 to run.
 For that purpose I found very helpful information from Martyn Currey http://www.martyncurrey.com/arduino-and-hc-06-zs-040/ and http://www.martyncurrey.com/arduinobtcontrol/ .